The Mining Law Review: Mexico

 On 7 June 2013, the Federal Law of Environmental Responsibilities was published in the Official Journal of the Federation and became effective on 7 July 2013.

-Under the referred Federal Law of Environmental Responsibilities, district courts may receive and in its case must follow up a liability action on damage to the environment for the purposes of restoration or compensation (besides those actions already existing from the civil, administrative and criminal points of view); penalties under this action may be as much as 600,000 days of minimum wage in force in Mexico City on the date on which the sanction is imposed.
+Under the referred Federal Law of Environmental Responsibilities, district courts may receive and, in its case, must follow up a liability action on damage to the environment for the purposes of restoration or compensation (besides those actions already existing from the civil, administrative and criminal points of view); penalties under this action may be as much as 600,000 days of minimum wage in force in Mexico City on the date on which the sanction is imposed.
+The minimum wage in Mexico City for the year 2021 is 141.70 Mexican pesos.

 ii Environmental compliance